shrideio/shoebox/src/vault/README.md

     $ sudo docker-compose up -d
     ```

-    Run `sudo docker ps` to verify if `vault` and `vault-db` containers are up and running.
-Proceed if no error is detected, otherwise check the container logs for troubleshooting using the following command `sudo docker logs [container name]`.
+    Run `$ sudo docker ps` to verify if the listed containers are up and running.
+Proceed if no error detected, otherwise run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

 2. <a id="unseal-vault"></a>Unseal Vault